I LOVE lifestyle photography. Lifestyle photography is real. It captures things that are relevant in one’s life & freezes genuine, candid moments.

 6. Think of activities your subject enjoys (that would keep them in the same spot for several minutes) then just wait for the sweet expressions to unfold!

 When thinking of the activity to capture it helps if you think of something that the whole family can participate in.
 Maybe that’s baking cookies, reading stories or celebrating a favorite holiday tradition.
 Either way, you can encourage your kids to focus on an activity while will allow you to have those quiet moments arise so you can get those candid shots.

 7. Instead of saying “ok, now put your arm around your brother” or something similar, if I feel that my subjects need some help I change my words to make them sound less deliberate.

 This helps me get a more genuine moment on camera.
 I might say “aaww, that is so sweet how you love on him like that – makes my heart melt!” or “I loooove it when you snuggle your brother…it’s so adorable!” then he is likely to do it again without me really asking.

 By complimenting your subject, you give them the power to feel as if they are in control of the moment.
 You may be surprised to find them more willing to cooperate and be a part of the photos.

 8. Lots of the time with lifestyle photography we are indoors.
 Embrace the grain!

-Don’t be afraid to crank up the ISO because shooting with proper exposure will help your image not suffer too bad. even though it’s okay to shoot your lifestyle images with a high iso, still try to seek out the best light possible.
-Even in dark houses, pockets of good light are out there, you just have to find them :)
+Don’t be afraid to crank up the ISO because shooting with proper exposure will help your image not suffer too bad. even though it’s okay to shoot your lifestyle photos with a high iso, still try to seek out the best light possible.
+Even in dark houses, pockets of good light are out there, you just have to find them.